QuentinRa/blog.quentinra.dev/info/php/theme/forms.md

 * ...

-You could also use ``ctype_digit(text)`` returning true if text is a int.
+You could also use ``ctype_digit(text)`` returning true if the text is an int.